pojntfx/connmapper/README.md

 ### Settings

-You can open the settings through the settings button in the top right; here you can configure many aspects of the application such as cache sizes or polling intervals:
+You can open the settings through the settings button in the top right; here you can configure many aspects of the application such as cache sizes or polling intervals (and enable "Cyberpunk mode" as an alternative theme):

 ![A screenshot of the settings dialog](./docs/screenshot-settings.png)